 This post is for historical reference.
 Specific product rates may have changed since publication.
 Please see banks' sites for current rates.
 For current rates and analysis, see Average Credit Card Interest Rates.

-The average credit card interest rate was 21.44% in a report based on data collected by The Balance in September and early October 2019.
+The average credit card interest rate was 21.40% in October 2019, according to data collected by The Balance.

-That rate is steep, despite the fact that annual percentage rates (APRs) offered by the major credit card companies recently slid 0.25 percentage points in response to rate cuts by the Federal Reserve.
+That rate is steep despite the fact that major credit card companies lowered annual percentage rates (APRs) in response to three Federal Reserve rate cuts made since August 2019.